 Today, change is a constant.
 Highly competitive market conditions and disruptive technologies are changing the face of traditional business models and revolutionising employee and consumer expectations.
 The ability to adapt to change is crucial for businesses wanting to ensure a competitive advantage.
 Businesses are therefore looking to become more agile so they can flex and adapt in response to constant change.

-In previous research by BIE conducted in 2017, 94% of over 100 business leaders reported that being more agile is a priority for their organisation.
+In research conducted by BIE in 2017, 94% of business leaders surveyed reported that being more agile is a priority for their organisation.
 Moreover, 82% said that leading and delivering step change in how the business is conducted is their highest priority.

 The factors making transformation a priority today include: